jaredthecoder/awesome-vehicle-security/README.md

 - [How big data will impact car security in the proximate future: Concerns and solutions](http://bigdata-madesimple.com/big-data-will-impact-car-security-proximate-future-concerns-solutions/) - Impact of big data on car security.
 - [Reverse engineering of the Nitro OBD2](https://blog.quarkslab.com/reverse-engineering-of-the-nitro-obd2.html) - Reverse engineering of CAN diagnostic tools.
 - [Analysis of an old Subaru Impreza - Subaru Select Monitor v1 (SSM1)](https://p1kachu.pluggi.fr/project/automotive/2018/12/28/subaru-ssm1/) - Digging into an old ECU through an old protocol and disabling a 1997 Subaru Impreza's speed limiter.
+- [Car Hacking in 30 Minutes or Less](https://brysonpayne.com/2018/10/20/start-car-hacking-in-30-minutes-or-less/) - Using VirtualBox and Kali Linux, you can start car hacking using completely free open-source software and tools, including can-utils, ICSim, ScanTool, Wireshark, and tcpdump

 ## Presentations